Royal5074/xtremely-optimized/README.md

 ### **2️⃣ Download the Modpack**
 - Get the latest version from [Modrinth](https://modrinth.com/modpack/xtremely-optimized).
-- OR download the latest **.zip** from [GitHub Releases](https://github.com/mptamilan/xtremely-optimized/releases).

 ### **3️⃣ Move to Mods Folder**
 - Open Minecraft’s `mods` folder (`.minecraft/mods`).
-- Drag and drop the downloaded `.jar` files inside.
+- Drag and drop the downloaded `.mrpack` files inside.

 ### **4️⃣ Launch & Play!**
 - Start Minecraft with **Fabric Loader** and enjoy **a lag-free experience!** 🎮